 Compare this to Shopify ($29-299/month all-in) or BigCommerce ($29-299/month).
 WooCommerce can be cheaper at scale, but it requires more hands-on management.

 Planning to build your first WordPress site before adding WooCommerce?
-Here’s how to make a WordPress website for free in 6 easy steps to get started.
+Here’s how to make a WordPress website for free in 6 easy steps.

 WooCommerce Pros and Cons